gramster/gramw.github.io/posts/changing-the-order-of-home-screen-icons-in-live-search-for-mobile.md

 .. title: Changing the order of home screen icons in Live Search for Mobile
 .. date: 2007-12-23 05:38
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: Mobile
 .. slug: changing-the-order-of-home-screen-icons-in-live-search-for-mobile

 If you live in an area where there is no traffic coverage, you may not